-Oregon’s Doolittle raiders made history in startling ways
+Oregon’s Doolittle raiders made history in many ways

-This article is the third in a series about Oregon’s connection to the famous Doolittle bombing raid on Japan, conducted in 1942 just a few months after the bombing of Pearl Harbor.
+This article is Part Three in a series about Oregon’s connection to the famous Doolittle bombing raid on Japan, conducted in 1942 just a few months after the bombing of Pearl Harbor.
+Here is a link to Part One.

 Col. Dean Davenport